SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 magnetic field; I have been reading about SunPy since then, slowly learning about the incredible community.
 I choosed this project since it brings out the best of both worlds, some Solar Physics and some Programming; for me, it looked like a natural choice in my career to learn and hopefully contribute positively to the community;
-more specifically, next subsection points to some reasons and benefits of such a project; of course, I’m open to finding more in the future.
+more specifically, next subsection points to some reasons and benefits of such a project; of course, I'm open to finding more in the future.

 ## Benefits of 3D Plotting in SunPy